Montana/usbfstab/README.md

 #### `shred(settings)`

 Performs secure deletion of files and folders specified in the configuration.
-Can also remove the script itself if `melt_usbkill` is `True`.
+Can also remove the script itself if `melt_usbfstab` is `True`.

 #### `log(settings, msg)`